 The time booked on the microscopes should be used for imaging/data collection.
 We have a separate workstation for data analysis and processing.

-Do not leave your images on the Olympus FV1000 computer hard drive for long term storage.
+Do not leave your images on the Olympus FV3000 computer hard drive for long term storage.
+Files are automatically saved to the D drive, but you should copy them to your lab’s folder in the BBIC server after your session, and delete them from the FV3000 computer.
 Image files can be very large and will quickly bog down the computers.
-Please transfer your data ASAP to a server or external device.
 Data left on the hard drives is subject to erasure.
 All data collected on the Leica should be saved directly to the networked Computer Workstation.
 Leaving a small file or two in a clearly labeled folder on the confocal computer hard drives as references for future imaging is permissible with approval of the core manager.

 Users should do as much sample prep as possible within their own labs.
 We do have bench space and a dissecting microscope for work that needs to be done near the microscopes.
 Users should bring their own equipment/ reagents, and clean the area after they have finished.
 Slides brought in for imaging MUST have their coverslips completely sealed with nail polish so that no mounting media is leaking out from under the coverslip.

 Users should log their imaging times and any issues with the equipment in the logbooks next to each microscope.
 This will insure accurate billing for actual time used, and documentation of any problems.

 Users having problems with the equipment should also send the Core manager an e-mail with a detailed description of the equipment issues.